top of page

 GFVC AFRICA COMMISSION STRUCTURE

-• 20 Regional Youth Deputy Commissioners (nominated and appointed by regions for a 5-year term)
+• Regional Youth Deputy Commissioners

 Supporting the Executive Leadership Team: